 - Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - For members with a diagnosis of keratoconus we cover contacts to correct vision.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eveglasses/contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) - For members with a diagnosis of keratoconus we cover contacts to correct vision

-Note: For covered medical services (services related to treatment or management of an existing medical condition) you will need to use a provider in the SelectHealth
+Note: For covered medical services (services related to treatment or management of an existing medical condition) you will need to use a provider in the SelectHealth Medicare Network (for information on how to find a provider on SelectHealth's network see

-You pay a \$40 copay for Medicare-covered non-routine eye exams.
+You pay \$0 on Medicare-covered non-routine eye exams.